Merchant QR code, how do they work?

 QR codes can be Static or Dynamic.
 QR codes displayed at checkout or printed on the stickers or bills are static codes.

-They contain specific information that can’t be changed.
-On the other hand, static codes are generated during the transactions and they require the customer’s or merchant’s device screen to display.
+Static codes, on the other hand, are generated during transactions and need the customer’s or merchant’s device screen to be shown.

 They are generally valid for a short amount of time and contain some unique information.